James Henry Young: Political career

 In 1880 Young contested the new district of Hastings and Manning which included Port Macquarie, finishing on top of the poll.
 He represented the district until the abolition of multi-member districts in 1894.
 He was appointed Minister of Public Instruction in the fifth Robertson Ministry from December 1885 to February 1886.
 He joined the Free Trade Party on its establishment in 1887 and was elected Speaker of the Assembly in March 1887, on a salary of £1,500 per year.
 He was a commissioner for New South Wales for the exhibition in Adelaide in 1887 and Melbourne in 1888.
 He was re-elected speaker after the 1889 election, but rowdy members of the assembly, such as John McElhone, Adolphus Taylor, Paddy Crick and William Willis were difficult for Young to deal with.
 In 1890 he entered into a compromise with his creditors in which they received one quarter of the value of their debts.
 The matter was raised in the Assembly and the Attorney General, George Simpson QC gave an opinion that Young was not disqualified from parliament as a court had not made a sequestration order.
 Crick moved that Young's seat be referred to the elections and qualifications committee, however this was defeated along party lines 52 to 30.
-The leader of the opposition, George Dibbs gave notice of a motion that would remove Young as Speaker and he resigned as Speaker on 21 October 1890.
+The leader of the opposition, George Dibbs gave notice of a motion that would remove Young as Speaker and as a result he resigned on 21 October 1890.

 His financial position recovered and he was appointed Secretary for Public Works in the fifth Parkes ministry on 14 August 1891 and held the post until the retirement of the ministry on 22 October 1891.
 Multi-member electorates were abolished in 1894 and Young successfully contested the new district of The Manning.
 He was appointed Secretary for Public Works in the Reid ministry on 3 August 1894 until a reshuffle on 3 July 1899 saw him moved to be Secretary for Lands.
 He assisted Sydney Smith at the 1898 Hastings and Macleay by-election against Edmund Barton.
 Justice William Owen was subsequently appointed to conduct a Royal Commission into allegations concerning his conduct during the by-election, The major allegation was that the effect of Young's statements were that he would favour Smith more than Barton in dealing with the requirements of the electorate.
 Justice Owen found Young had not abused the powers of his office, however rebuked him for a "grave indiscretion" in the way he spoke.

 He was defeated for The Manning at the 1901 election by John Thomson.
 The Manning was abolished as a consequence of the 1903 New South Wales referendum, and partly absorbed by Gloucester.
 The sitting member for Gloucester, Richard Price, did not contest the election and Young defeated John Thompson at the Gloucester at the 1904 election, however the return of Richard Price saw Young defeated at the 1907 election.